mike-neumann/vital/COMPARISONS.md

 }
 ```

-Per-player scoreboards (Should be used when you want to display a scoreboard for each player individually)
+Per-player scoreboards (Should be used when you want to display a scoreboard for each player individually).

 ```java
 public void setScoreboard(Player player) {